Kyabram: Sport

 Popular sports in Kyabram include Australian rules football and cricket.
 The local football team is known as the Bombers and competes in the Goulburn Valley Football Netball League.

 Netball and soccer are also popular in Kyabram.

+horse harness racers, race and practice at the Kyabram Racecourse.

 Golfers play at the Kyabram Valley View Golf and Bowls Club on Curr Road, Mount Scobie, or at the Kyabram Parkland Golf Club, the home of the Victorian Par 3 Amateur Championships, on Racecourse Road.